Chris Evert: Early life and family

+Evert's father was a professional tennis coach, and tennis was a way of life in his family.
+Chris and her sister Jeanne became professional tennis players.

 Tennis career

 Evert began taking tennis lessons from her father Jimmy Evert when she was five years old.
 He was a professional tennis coach who had won the men's singles title at the Canadian Championships in 1947.
 By 1969, she had become the No. 1 ranked under-14 girl in the United States.
 Evert played her first senior tournament in that year also, reaching the semifinals in her hometown of Fort Lauderdale, Florida, losing to Mary-Ann Eisel in three sets.
 For years, this was the record for the furthest a player had reached in her first senior-level tournament.
 That record was broken when another Floridian, Jennifer Capriati, reached the final at Boca Raton in 1990.
 In 1970, Evert won the national 16-and-under championship and was invited to play in an eight-player clay-court tournament in Charlotte, North Carolina.
 The 15-year-old Evert defeated Françoise Dürr in the first round in straight sets before defeating Margaret Court 7–6, 7–6 in a semifinal.
 Court was the world No. 1 player and had just won the Grand Slam in singles.
 These results led to Evert's selection for the U.S. Wightman Cup team as the youngest player ever in the competition.

 Evert made her Grand Slam tournament debut at age 16 at the 1971 US Open; she received an invitation after winning the national 16-and-under championship.
 After an easy straight-sets win over Edda Buding in the first round, she faced the American No. 4, Mary-Ann Eisel in the second round.
-With Eisel serving at 6–4, 6–5 (40–0) in the second set – Evert saved six match points before going on to win 4–6, 7–6, 6–1.
-She made two further comebacks from a set down, against fifth seed Dürr and Lesley Hunt, both seasoned professionals, before losing to top seed Billie Jean King in a semifinal in straight sets.
+With Eisel serving at 6–4, 6–5 (40–0) in the second set, Evert saved six match points before going on to win 4–6, 7–6, 6–1.
+She made two further comebacks from a set down, against fifth seed Dürr and Lesley Hunt, both seasoned professionals, before losing in straight sets to top seed Billie Jean King in a semifinal.
 This defeat ended a 46-match winning streak built up through a variety of professional and junior tour events.
-This winning streak included her first matches with and wins over King, Virginia Wade and Betty Stöve.

 In 1973, Evert was the runner-up at the French Open and the Wimbledon Championships.
 A year later she won both those events during her then-record 55-consecutive-match winning streak, which included eight other tournament wins.
 She ended the year with a 100–7 match record, winning 16 tournaments including two Grand Slams, having been a finalist in her first Australian Open, and having for a fourth straight year reached the semifinals at the US Open.
-She was chosen as the year-end number one by the leading tennis experts and authorities of the day – except Bud Collins – over her closest rivals, King and Evonne Goolagong, each of whom had six titles including a Grand Slam (King the US Open and Goolagong the Australian Open).
+She was chosen as the year-end number one by the leading tennis experts and authorities of the day – except Bud Collins.